akj0811/Competitive-Programming/README.md

 * Refer to the [Edu](https://codeforces.com/edu/courses) section of codeforces for learning new data structures and algorithms.

-* [Codemonk](https://www.hackerearth.com/practice/codemonk/) on Hackerearth is extremely useful for beginners to get acquainted with varioous data structures and algorithms.
+* [Codemonk](https://www.hackerearth.com/practice/codemonk/) on Hackerearth is extremely useful for beginners to get acquainted with various data structures and algorithms.

+* For diving deep into DSA, you can refer the CLRS book.

+* For getting into the field of Competitive Programming, refer to the book Competitive Programming 3.

 It must be kept in mind, that solving the problems is key to accomplishment in thsi field.
 Simply knowing the algorithms won't help.
 Unless you practice problems and try to come up with your own algorithms for solving problems, you won't see a growth in your performance